 On the market, we can find sunscreens with labels from SPF 5 to SPF 50.
 What are these mysterious abbreviations?
 SPF, which stands for sun protection factor, is the factor of protection against UVBs.
 Its value indicates the amount of sun radiation our skin can withstand when a given filter protects it before causing erythema.
 For example, SPF 20 protects us until we expose our skin to 20 times more radiation than needed to cause erythema.
-We recommend using creams with SPF of at least 30.
+We recommend using creams with.

 Not all commercially available creams also protect against UVA.
 In the USA, choose sunscreens with the label "broad spectrum".
 These (if used correctly) will protect you from both UVA and UVB radiation.
 The markings can be different in other countries, but all creams that protect from UVA will have that information on the label.
 Anywhere you are, buy creams that protect against both UVA and UVB.

 |Did you know that adults who experienced frequent sunburns as children are much more likely to get skin cancer?
 Make sure that your children use sunscreen, wear protective clothing and a hat whenever they go outside to play.|